nullmastermind/prompts/plan.md

     - Investigate performance implications and optimization strategies
     - **Validate simple approaches**: Confirm that straightforward solutions are secure and appropriate for the context
   - Identify programming language, framework, and runtime environment for the target file
-  - Analyze how the new request relates to existing requirements and previous modifications
   - Decompose user request into structured user stories with EARS-formatted acceptance criteria
   - Convert requirements to EARS notation: `WHEN [condition] THE SYSTEM SHALL [behavior]`
   - Identify all constraints, assumptions, and non-functional requirements specific to the target file and language
   - **Apply simplicity constraints**: Ensure requirements don't introduce unnecessary complexity
-  - Document all findings in structured [filename]/REQUIREMENTS.md format in a folder at the same directory level as target file
   - **SAFETY PROTOCOL**: Conduct exhaustive search using both tools to identify ALL similar implementations before any planning
   - **LOCATION IDENTIFICATION**: Present all found locations to user for explicit confirmation of modification target
   - Identify cross-file dependencies and document them in the requirements
-  - Update existing requirements or create new ones based on historical context and new request
   - **SECURITY & RELIABILITY VALIDATION**: Ensure all requirements include security and reliability considerations based on research findings
   - **SIMPLICITY VALIDATION**: Confirm all requirements follow KISS and YAGNI principles
   - Validate requirements completeness and clarity before proceeding
-- **Completion Criteria**: [filename]/REQUIREMENTS.md document created/updated with EARS notation, comprehensive research documentation, simplicity constraints, and user-approved
+- **Completion Criteria**: Complete Requirements Analysis with EARS notation, comprehensive research documentation, simplicity constraints, and user-approved
-- **GATE**: Cannot proceed to Phase 2 without complete and approved file-specific requirements backed by thorough research and simplicity validation
+- **GATE**: Cannot proceed to Phase 2 without complete and approved requirements backed by thorough research and simplicity validation

 **PHASE 2: SPECIFICATION GENERATION (Research-Driven Simple Design)**

-- **Input**: Approved [filename]/REQUIREMENTS.md document
+- **Input**: Approved Requirements Analysis
-- **Output**: Complete [filename]/DESIGN.md document with sequence diagrams and simplicity focus
+- **Output**: Complete Design Specification with sequence diagrams and simplicity focus
 - **Mandatory Actions**:
   - **MANDATORY CODEBASE-RETRIEVAL DESIGN RESEARCH**: Use codebase-retrieval tool to:
     - Analyze existing architectural patterns and design decisions in the codebase